NLnetLabs/routinator/source/prometheus-metrics.rst

 Publication Metrics
 """""""""""""""""""

-Publication metrics are provided both for all trust anchors and for each RPKI repository.
+Publication metrics are provided for all trust anchors and for each RPKI repository.

 All metrics for trust anchors have a label ``name``, named after the Trust Anchor Locator file name without the *.tal* extension, e.g. *arin*.
 All metrics